 You may not be able to control your environment, but you can control how you react to it.
 When you are taking better care of yourself, you are more likely to react calmly to the environment.
 At the end of the day, remind yourself of the good things you did for yourself today.
 You may even sleep better.

-If you liked, 10 Tips That Will Help You Reduce Stress And Improve Your Health.
-Go to Reducing Stress.
+If you liked this article, then go to Reducing Stress.
 There are more articles that will help you to increase the happiness in your life, by reducing the stress.

 I’m Lianne Avila a Licensed Marriage & Family Therapist in San Mateo, CA. I have helped many people just like you, reduce the stress in their lives and thrive.
 Sign up for my free newsletter and receive more articles just like this, they will help with reducing stress and relationships.
 To learn more about myself and the services I provide, please call (650) 892-0357 or email Lianne@LessonsforLove.com.